crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Once more, we must consider the two special circumstances:
+We must consider the two special circumstances:

 1. When one of the multiplicands is zero (`a == 0`), the other multiplicand cannot be retrieved.
 However, this case never results in overflow.
-2. Even if the multiplication is correct in 256 bits, the calculation overflows when only examining the least-significant 192 bits if the first multiplicand is minus one (`a = -1`) and the other multiplicand is the minimum value.
+2. Even if the multiplication is correct in 256 bits, the calculation overflows when only examining the least-significant 192 bits if the first multiplicand is negative one (`a = -1`) and the other multiplicand is the minimum value.

 An example might help explain the second case.